slackhq/circuit/docs/tutorial.md

     ```

 For more complex UIs with dependencies, you can create a class that implements the `Ui` interface ([docs](https://slackhq.github.io/circuit/api/0.x/circuit-runtime-ui/com.slack.circuit.runtime.ui/-ui/index.html)).
-This is rarely necessary though!
+This is rarely necessary though, and we won't use this in the tutorial.

 === "Inbox"
     ```kotlin